-Welcome to MiProfe’s mini-classes.
+Welcome to MiProfe’s intermediate mini-lessons.

-This page contains pre-intermediate and intermediate topics.
-For basics, go here instead.
+This page links to pre-intermediate and intermediate English language topics.

 False Friends – ‘actually’

 Learn (or remind yourself) about the differences between some English words and their Spanish ‘falsos amigos’.
 Perhaps the term “estranged cousins” is more accurate!

 Learning phrasal verbs is like learning any new vocabulary.
 See these examples with ‘take’ and ‘put’.